 What to know about schools in Dubai

-If you’re moving to Dubai with children, finding the right school is essential.
+If you’re moving to Dubai with children, finding a school in Dubai is essential.
 This guide will help you understand your options and the process.

 In Dubai, education is provided only through private schools, as public schools are reserved for Emiratis.
 Here are the main types of schools you’ll find: